-An Unschooling Mom's Guide to Immersion Travel & Expat Life
+An Unschooled Mom's Guide to Family Travel & Expat Life

 My First Email About Being Shocked by Culture Shock

 The following is an excerpt of the first email I sent to a friend, when I was really struggling with all the newness of living in Mexico.
 I didn’t realize it, but I was culture shocked.
 At the time, we hadn’t been here for two weeks yet.
 I’ve added some updates to the text to highlight the changes that have happened in half a year.

 How long did it take you to adjust to life in Mexico?

 Today, I wanted to go home.
 I haven’t driven yet here.
 The mall is very close.
 The other place I could go is Walmart, but I have to be on guard about getting scammed and I’m the perfect target since the kids always distract me.

 I drove here for the first time shortly after I wrote this email.
 I’m pretty comfortable driving now, at least in my main areas.
 However, I always have to watch for stopped traffic, mopeds, bicycles, pedestrians, food carts, and stray dogs.

 I’ve sort of made peace with the Walmart situation, as it isn’t that worst thing that has happened to an expat here.

 Guadalajara.
 Here, we were enjoying visiting a new city and looking forward to a beach vacation.
 I wasn’t feeling at all culture shocked at this time.